jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 * `.check(title, value=None)`

 ## Radio
-A combination widget, where only one of the adio buttons can be clicked.
+A combination widget, where only one of the radio buttons can be clicked.
+`title` is the radio button's group, `value` will be the text displayed for this option.
+By default, the first button added to a group will be selected.

 * `.radio(title, value=None)`